 PNP Emitter Follower Stage

 The PNP common collector, or emitter follower, acts as a voltage buffer between the common emitter stage and the PNP emitter follower.
 It has a relatively high input impedance and a low output impedance.
-This allows for a high voltage input and a high current output.an enough
+This allows for a high voltage input and a high current output.
+For Re2 we choose a moderately small resistor value to create a small voltage drop, but an increased current.
+We determined 150Ω to be an enough value for our purposes.